Surfing in South Africa: Best Surf Spots + Places to Stay for Surfers

 Stretching along Durban’s Golden Mile, surf spots like Addington Beach and uShaka offer up mellow, rolling waves that are perfect for beginners to cut their teeth.

-For those with more experience, the barrels of New Pier and Cave Rock deliver an adrenalin-fuelled challenge under the right swell conditions.
+For those with more experience, the barrels of New Pier and Cave Rock deliver an adrenaline-fuelled challenge under the right swell conditions.

-No matter your surfing ability, Durban’s diverse breaks ensures there’s a wave to match every skill level.
-Not only that but the city has an energised, surf-centric feel to it and is a great place to connect with local wave riders.
+No matter your surfing ability, Durban’s diverse breaks ensure there’s a wave to match every skill level.
+Not only that ,but the city has an energised, surf-centric feel to it and is a great place to connect with local wave riders.

 The winter and autumn months are when the south-southwest swells roll in.
 But you’ll find waves in Durban throughout the year.